Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Discussion

+Modern VUIs operate in a markedly different interactional landscape.
+Alexa and Google Assistant are used not only for commands, but for entertainment, information seeking, and casual conversation \cite{ammari2019music}.
+The assistant metaphor, while initially sufficient for task-oriented exchanges such as timers, music, or IoT control, was retrofitted onto expanding capabilities that increasingly exceed its original scope.
+As VUIs move into domains such as exercise coaching \cite{Desai_Hu_Lundy_Chin_2023} and therapeutic support \cite{Motalebi_Cho_Sundar_Abdullah_2019}, expectations around dialogue, responsiveness, and relational engagement shift substantially.
+The assistant framing was never designed to support these socially complex roles.
+Moreover, users—particularly older adults—often do not conceptualize VUIs as assistants at all, instead describing them as companions or relational partners \cite{Kim_Choudhury_2021, Pradhan_Findlater_Lazar_2019}.
+The assistant metaphor thus does not merely misalign with evolving use; it constrains how these systems are imagined, designed, and marketed.

-This study reinforces that the assistant metaphor is neither the dominant nor the most preferred framing for VUIs, whether in specific use-contexts or overall.
-Study 1 showed that users do not rely on a single, fixed metaphor but instead shift metaphorical framings depending on the use-context.
-Command-based interactions aligned with Guide roles like the Genie, while social interactions favored Companion roles such as the Admirer.
-The assistant metaphor was not the most suited to any single use-context and, even when considered overall, was preferred less than other metaphors.
-Study 2 further demonstrated that the Metaphor-Fluid VUI was significantly more likable, enjoyable, and adoptable than the Default VUI, which was operationalized using the Assistant metaphor.
+Our findings reinforce this misalignment.
+Study 1 demonstrates that users do not rely on a single, fixed metaphor but shift metaphorical framings across use-contexts.
+Command interactions aligned most closely with Guide-like roles (e.g., Genie), social exchanges with Companion roles (e.g., Admirer), and other contexts with non-assistant framings.
+The assistant metaphor was not the closest fit for any individual use-context and was not the most preferred overall.
+Study 2 further showed that a Metaphor-Fluid VUI was perceived as significantly more likable, enjoyable, and adoptable than a Default VUI operationalized through the Assistant metaphor.

-This pushback against the assistant metaphor is not just theoretical; it is already playing out in industry trends.
-Microsoft, for instance, explicitly moved away from the assistant framing, positioning its LLM-based AI service as a "Copilot"—a deliberate shift toward collaboration rather than subordination.
-Similarly, Replika has marketed itself as a "companion," acknowledging that users seek social engagement in their interactions with AI.
-These shifts reflect a broader realization that a singular, fixed metaphor no longer aligns with how people engage with conversational systems.
+Industry trends reflect a similar shift.
+Microsoft has moved away from the assistant framing, positioning its AI service as a “Copilot,” emphasizing collaboration rather than subordination.
+Replika explicitly adopts the “companion” label, acknowledging the social expectations users bring to conversational systems.
+These rebrandings signal a broader recognition that a singular, static metaphor no longer captures how people engage with AI.